 My favorite of the story’s segments is early on, when Maru is still in the “real world.”
 We get some immensely charming scenes of cats parading in front of her house to offer gifts to Maru.
 It’s the most dreamlike and fully-realized segment of the film.
 Another memorable bit occurs a few scenes later when Maru first finds herself in a strange cat-like dimension: her perspective on everything is distorted due to her human size.
 It’s a well-done Alice in Wonderland-style gag.

-I watched with my two non-reading daughters, so I watched with the English dub which has a very solid cast, although I found the performances themselves mostly phoned in and disjointed.
+I watched with my two non-reading daughters, so we used the English dub, which is disappointingly phoned in and disjointed despite the talent in the cast.
 It’s not nearly as good a dub as the peak Ghibli films I’ve seen.
 My Neighbor Totoro, Spirited Away, Kiki’s Delivery Service all have better dubs.

 The hand-drawn animation is very effective with some pleasing backgrounds.
-Again, not among Ghibli’s best, but still a visual treat.
+Classic animation is a dying art, so it’s always a delight to see it executed with love and talent; Morita may not be a particularly special director, but he’s an excellent animator, and it shows here.
+Again, this is not among Ghibli’s best, but it’s still a visual treat.

 The Cat Returns a trifle of a film, delicious but not especially filling.
 It’s never bad, nor does it ever approach greatness.